eggfairy/DATA3888_Shiny/Shiny/Readme.txt

 - Select a denoising model from the dropdown.
 - View original and denoised images side by side.

-Please store denoiser model in /denoiser
+Image will be saved a copy in /image file, temporaily Please store denoiser model in /denoiser

 Step 3: Analyze Image